 Why?
 Because in dye printing, the dye turns from solid to gas, and, then back to solid again, bypassing the liquid phase.
 Hence, affordable and also not as messy as inkjet printers.

-Sublimation in Psychology
+Sublimation Example in Daily Life Psychology

 Last but not least one in my list of top 6 exclusive sublimation examples in daily life is in psychological warfare.
 Yup, you heard me right.
 I am definitely not lying.
 We human use the process of sublimation in our day to day life psychological defense mechanism.